danielsaidi/website_danielsaidi/_posts/2016/2016-11-10-uiimageview-is-pixelated-after-applying-async-image.md

 ---
-title:  "UIImageView is pixelated after applying an async image"
+title: UIImageView is pixelated after applying an async image
 date:  2016-11-10 09:39:02 +0100
 tags:  ios swift
 ---

 In a project that I'm currently working on, I load images asynchronously into an UIImageView.
 As the download starts, I apply a placeholder image from the bundle